 Get Away from It All: 8 Relaxing Things to Do in Hawaii

 A trip to Hawaii comes with soothing mental images of relaxing beach or poolside days.
-However, there are other things that you can do when visiting the Aloha state that are both easily accessible and ultra soul soothing.
-Some of these seem obvious, but if you make a conscious effort to make time for these calming activities during your holiday, you'll maximize your recharge and get a lot more stoke out of your Hawaiian vacation.
+However, there are other things that you can do when visiting the Aloha state that are both easily accessible and ultra-soul soothing.
+Some of these seem obvious, but if you make a conscious effort to make time for these calming activities during your holiday, you'll maximize your recharge and get a lot more out of your Hawaiian vacation.
+So, besides hula shows, poolside reading, and tropical cocktails, here are some relaxing and often free activities that can feed your soul.

 1. A Glimpse of the Cosmos: Stargazing

-Note that Hawaiian mountains, especially these two famous peaks, are sacred to the Hawaiian people.
+Note that Hawaiian mountains, Hawaiian mountains, especially these two famous peaks, are sacred to the Hawaiian people.
 Respect the places as sacred and take care of the land as a responsible visitor, asking for guidance from Park staff if there are any questions about protocol.

 Mauna Kea Big Island HawaiiMauna Kea Observatories, Big Island of Hawaii